PetroIvaniuk/llms-tools/README.md

 - [LangChain](https://github.com/hwchase17/langchain), [Documentation](https://python.langchain.com/docs/get_started/introduction.html) - a framework for developing applications powered by language models
 - [LlamaIndex](https://github.com/jerryjliu/llama_index), [Documentation](https://gpt-index.readthedocs.io/en/latest/) - a “data framework” to help you build LLM apps
 - [nanoGPT](https://github.com/karpathy/nanoGPT) - the simplest, fastest repository for training/finetuning medium-sized GPTs
-- [TorchScale](https://github.com/microsoft/torchscale) - a PyTorch library that allows researchers and developers to scale up Transformers efficiently and effectively.
+- [TorchScale](https://github.com/microsoft/torchscale) - a PyTorch library that allows researchers and developers to scale up Transformers efficiently and effectively
+- [InvokeAI](https://invoke-ai.github.io/InvokeAI/) - an implementation of Stable Diffusion, the open source text-to-image and image-to-image generator
 - [ComfyUI](https://github.com/comfyanonymous/ComfyUI) - a powerful and modular stable diffusion GUI and backend.
 This UI will let you design and execute advanced stable diffusion pipelines using a graph/nodes/flowchart based interface
+- [StableSwarmUI](https://github.com/Stability-AI/StableSwarmUI) - Modular Stable Diffusion Web-User-Interface, with an emphasis on making powertools easily accessible, high performance, and extensibility
 - [Wanda](https://github.com/locuslab/wanda) - Pruning LLMs by Weights and Activation: removes weights on a per-output basis, by the product of weight magnitudes and input activation norms
 - [LOMO: LOw-Memory Optimization](https://github.com/OpenLMLab/LOMO) - a new optimizer, which fuses the gradient computation and the parameter update in one step to reduce memory usage
 - [LMFlow](https://github.com/OptimalScale/LMFlow) - an extensible, convenient, and efficient toolbox for finetuning large machine learning models, designed to be user-friendly, speedy and reliable, and accessible to the entire community